bousettayounes/Real-time-User-Data-Streaming/README.md

 In this project, I have used the following technologies:

 - DOCKER
 - APACHE AIRFLOW
 - APACHE KAFKA with schema registry & Control Center
 - APACHE CASSANDRA
-- APACHE SPARK CLUSTER
+- APACHE SPARK CLUSTER [PYSPARK]
 - POSTGRESQL

 ----------------------------------------------------------------------------------------------------------------------------------------------